H4HWV2011/msjarvis-public-docs/thesis/36-identity-and-registration.md

 - **P3 – Power has a geometry** by locating identity and access decisions within explicit services, tables, and policies rather than opaque prompts or ad-hoc scripts. ★ All BBB gate decisions — including token validation events — are durably logged at `jarvis-memory:8056`. ★ All secret bypass paths (OI-36-C) have been removed; no token class grants elevated role via environment variables or hardcoded literals.
 - **P5 – Design is a geographic act** by grounding registration decisions in place-specific rules — county boundaries, service areas, and partner organizations represented in PostgreSQL `gisdb` (★ 501 tables, 993 ZCTA centroids — ZIP-code-level service area precision). ★ `jarvis-gis-rag:8004` validates identity-adjacent truth claims against live geospatial retrieval context with `JUDGE_TRUTH_URL` env correctly wired.
 - **P12 – Intelligence with a ZIP code** by treating identity and registration as mechanisms for aligning Ms. Jarvis's behavior with the lived realities of Appalachian communities, rather than generic user models. ★ `rag_grounded_v2` means truth verdicts are now grounded in community-specific GIS and spiritual RAG retrieval, not heuristic rules.
-- **P16 – Power accountable to place** by ensuring that higher-impact actions are tied to real people under clear rules with auditable trails in databases and logs. ★ Token validation events now flow through `jarvis_auth:8055` with audit logging. ★ The `"internal"` token class is scoped to inter-container calls only and blocked from community-facing routes. ★ Both PostgreSQL connections are now reachable and reported in `/health` (OI-37-B CLOSED).
+- **P16 – Power accountable to place** by ensuring that higher-impact actions are tied to real people and real institutions under clear rules with auditable trails in PostgreSQL and `jarvis-memory:8056`. ★ Token validation events now flow through `jarvis_auth:8055` with audit logging. ★ The `"internal"` token class is scoped to inter-container calls only and blocked from community-facing routes. ★ Both PostgreSQL connections are now reachable and reported in `/health` (OI-37-B CLOSED).

-As such, this chapter belongs to the **Computational Instrument tier**: it specifies concrete identity and registration mechanisms that sit between ordinary chat and higher-impact actions, backed by PostgreSQL schemas and live HTTP services.
+As such, this chapter belongs to the **Computational Instrument tier**: it specifies concrete identity and registration mechanisms that sit between ordinary chat and higher-impact actions, backed by PostgreSQL schemas, live HTTP services, and durable audit trails.

 ---